gaehlerm/SoftwareEngineering/README.md

 // https://youtu.be/7ZXW_oWdTk4

-// the 4 layers are also called: presentation layer, application layer, business logic layer and data access layer, https://youtu.be/BrT3AO8bVQY?t=57 when implementing a feature, you have to slice the layers vertically.
+// the 4 layers are also called: presentation layer, application layer, business logic layer and data access layer, https://youtu.be/BrT3AO8bVQY?t=57 though there can be more or less layers.

+when implementing a feature, you have to slice the layers vertically.
 Like this you break up the big layers into small blocks.
 It is generally recommended for comparably small apps.
 It should have performance issues?
 Seriously?

 Model view controller (MVC) pattern is probably the oldest one.